zachurich/quotes-by-creatives/README.md

 * This goal for this side project was to create a quote generator specifically by/for creatives

-* In this case, creatives include anyone who builds products whether by design or engineering

 ### Getting Started

 * Compile SASS from the styles folder using: